kmayo-ss/externallinks/README.md

  4. Place this directory in your sites root directory.
 This is the one with framework and cms in it.
  5. Run in your browser - `/dev/build` to rebuild the database.
  6. You should see a new menu called *Broken Ext.
 Links*
- 7. Run the following task *http://path.to.silverstripe/dev/tasks/CheckExternalLinks*
+ 7. Run the following task *http://path.to.silverstripe/dev/tasks/CheckExternalLinks* to check for broken external links

 ## Dev task ##